orzel/sygeco/docs/index.md

 ## Downloads

-The reference is the repository, but for your convenience, here are some 'final products' downloads.
+The reference is the repository, but for your convenience, here are some 'final products' downloads (revision 1.2).

-* [sygeco-1.0-launcher.zip](https://projects.freehackers.org/downloads/sygeco-1.0-launcher.zip) : launcher + all games and images I could find.
+* [sygeco-1.2.launcher.zip](https://projects.freehackers.org/downloads/sygeco-1.2.launcher.zip) : launcher + all games and images I could find.
-* [sygeco-1.0.gerbers.zip](https://projects.freehackers.org/downloads/sygeco-1.0.gerbers.zip) : Gerber files, all files required for "PCB printing".
+* [sygeco-1.2.gerbers.zip](https://projects.freehackers.org/downloads/sygeco-1.2.gerbers.zip) : Gerber files, all files required for "PCB printing".

 ## Gallery